 Beyond this one study, there’s more research out there suggesting the benefits of rice water for hair.
 Rice bran extract, and components of it, including linoleic acid and gamma oryzanol, were examined in a study from the Biological & Pharmaceutical Bulletin.
 The study found that linoleic acid and gamma oryzanol induce the formation of hair follicles and promote hair growth.
 Backing this up, a study from the Journal of Nutrition and Food Sciences notes that ferulic acid is present in gamma oryzanol and that ferulic acid stimulates hair growth.

 After reading the facts, chances are you’re ready to use rice water on your locks.
-Which brings us to the question, should you use rice water and how often should it be used on your hair?
-Well, it all depends on the rice water you’re using.
+But whether you should use rice water on your hair and how often depends on the rice water you’re using.
 Many people have been DIYing a rice water rinse, but we wouldn’t be able to tell you the final outcomes.
 Others opt for one of the rice water rinses available on the market.
 If you’re purchasing a rice water rinse, you should always follow the directions found on the product you’re using.

 Aside from hair, rice water has been found to have skin benefits as well.
-The ferulic acid we mentioned earlier?
+Remember the ferulic acid we mentioned earlier?
 Well, according to the same study from the Journal of Nutrition and Food Sciences, this acid has also been found to impact the appearance of skin positively.
 Additionally, rice bran contains tocotrienols, which have been found to have their own skin benefits.
-When applied to the skin’s surface, tocotrienols penetrate the skin surface and get absorbed rapidly, per the study.
+Tocotrienols penetrate the skin’s surface when applied topically and get absorbed rapidly, per the study.
 The tocotrienols, which are members of the vitamin C family, help stabilize free radicals that can be caused by exposure to oxidative rays—and can help to protect the skin surface.

 Sign up for the latest beauty news, product samples and coupons